rundeck/docs/en/administration/configuration/plugins/configuring.md

  Notification type has a unique configuration.

-When defining configuration values for a plugin, you can usually substitute any "Job context variables" that are listed under [User Guide - Jobs - Context Variables](../../../manual/creating-job-workflows.html#context-variables).
+When defining configuration values for a plugin, you can usually substitute any "Job context variables" that are listed under [[page:manual/job-workflows.md#context-variables]].
 (Note: Some configuration properties of a plugin may not support this feature.)

 In addition, you can also use these variables: